 But the real lesson is that the damage is done long before a group like the Taliban takes power, and long before QAnon flags are flying on the steps of the U.S. Capitol.
 Tech firms scrambling to step up enforcement after the fact is too little, too late when their platforms have already been used to build power.
 That is a lesson the world learns again and again, but one that social media platforms refuse to acknowledge.

 Dr. Courtney C. Radsch is a journalist, author and advocate working at the nexus of technology, media and policy.
-She had led media assessment and advocacy missions to more than a dozen countries and worked as a journalist in the U.S. and Middle East.
+She is a fellow at the UCLA Institute for Technology, Law & Policy and the Center for Media Data and Society (CEU).
+She has led media assessment and advocacy missions to more than a dozen countries and worked as a journalist in the U.S. and Middle East.
 She holds a PhD in international relations and is the author of Cyberactivism and Citizen Journalism in Egypt: Digital Dissidence and Political Change.
-Her commentary and analysis has been published in leading outlets around the world.
+Her commentary and analysis has been published in leading outlets around the world and she serves on the board of Tech Policy Press.